RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	cabling	within	a	cloud	environment	would	not be	used	to	segregate	network	traffic—nor	would	any	other	physical means,	due	to	the	nature	of	virtualization	and	resource	pooling.

-### Question # 32 - 	Which	of	the	following	is	NOT	a	capability	of	the	TLS	record	protocol?
+### [important] Question # 32 - 	Which	of	the	following	is	[NOT]	a	capability	of	the	TLS	record	protocol?
 A.	Sending	data
-B.	Holding	an	open	communications	ch annel
+B.	Holding	an	open	communications	channel
 C.	Authenticating	connections
 D.	Receiving	data
 Answer: C.